aazannoorkhuwaja/C-plus-plus-CBL-Project/README.md

 8. Create a program that converts a given temperature from Celsius to Fahrenheit.
 9. Write a program to check if a number is prime.
 10.Create a program that checks if a given string is a palindrome.
-11. Write a program to find the absolute value of a number.
+11.Write a program to find the absolute value of a number.
 12.Create a program to check if a number is divisible by both 3 and 5.
 13.Write a program that prints a message based on the user's age (child, teenager, adult).